 Test drive a Moodle Course.
-Log in using your L number and Pass Phrase.
+Log in using your L number and Password.

 What is Moodle?
 Moodle is the learning management system used to provide online learning at Lane Community College.
 Moodle allows every class to have its own website where the instructor can post assignments, readings, quizzes, and other activities for students to access from anywhere there is an internet connection.
 Moodle is accessible from most browsers and requires the same skills needed to browse and use other web pages.

 Compare all LaneOnline courses.
 Choose the type of course that will work best for you.

 Learn online.
 You can do school work anywhere you have a computer with internet access.
 You'll need online access at least 5 days a week.